-Your air conditioning unit not just eliminates heat from your place, but it further removes moisture as well.
-During the humid summer days, an air conditioning unit works more effectively to remove the moisture from your indoor air, and that moisture can get collected in your unit.
+Your air conditioning unit not only eliminates heat from your place, but it further removes moisture as well.
+During the humid summer days, an air conditioning unit works more effectively to remove the moisture from your indoor air, and that moisture can be collected in your unit.
 This accumulation of moisture can additionally lead to clogged drain lines.
-This blockage of the drain lines can lead to more elevated damages.
-Hence, it is always advisable that during the humid summer days, you must regularly schedule an air conditioning service in Glendora, CA, to avoid heavy repairs in the long run.
+This blockage of the drain lines can lead to more elevated damage.
+Hence, it is always advisable that during the humid summer days, you must regularly schedule an air conditioning service in La Puente, CA to avoid heavy repairs in the long run.

 How Does An AC Drain Line Get Clogged?